What are Reflection Measurements?

 The colorimetric characteristics of products are routinely assessed to maintain batch-to-batch consistency and support diagnosis of variations in production environments.
 These reflection measurements can be loosely divided into two subcategories: specular component excluded (SCE); and specular component included (SCI).

-Reflection measurements operating on SCE methodology use a reflective probe at 45° to measure a surface’s true colour irrespective of gloss.
+Reflection measurements operating on SCE methodology use a reflective probe at 45° to measure a surface’s true color irrespective of gloss.
 This uses a stable incident light source such as the Steropes LED, to illuminate the surface and measure reflectance across multiple angles.
-SCI reflection measurements, meanwhile, use a straight probe at 0° to measure colour and gloss for total measurement of the surface’s appearance.
+SCI reflection measurements, meanwhile, use a straight probe at 0° to measure color and gloss for total measurement of the surface’s appearance.

-The latter method requires the integration of the Steropes LED light source to a reflective probe.
-SCE reflection measurements may also use an M8 optical fibre connection to ensure stability and repeatability for true colour analysis.
-Admesy supplies both 200 micrometre (μm) and 400 μm reflective probes suitable for interfacing with the Steropes LED light source and our full range of colorimeters.
+The latter method requires the integration of the Steropes light source to a reflective probe.
+SCE reflection measurements may also use an M8 optical fibre connection to ensure stability and repeatability for true color analysis.
+Admesy supplies both 200 micrometre (μm) and 400 μm reflective probes suitable for interfacing with the Steropes light source and our full range of colorimeters.